laaridiniz/laaridiniz/README.md

  Welcome to my GitHub!
  <br>
- - :woman: Pronouns: She/Her/Hers
+ - :woman: Pronouns: She/Her
  - :books: I'm currently graduating in Systems Analysis and Development by FATEC-SJC
- - :seedling: I'm learning to apply logic fundamentals with Java and basic front-end tools
+ - :seedling: I'm learning to apply logic fundamentals with front-end tools, especially JavaScript and React
  - :computer: Support Intern - Imagem (Esri Official Distributor)
- - :hearts: Love my family and my dogs
+ - :hearts: I love to spend some time with my dogs playing my guitar
  - :zap: Fun fact: I'm ambidextrous
- - :video_game: In my free time, I like to play my guitar and play some games.
+ - :video_game: Fan of Truco, FIFA and Mario games

  If you want to get in touch, here are my emails and social medias links:
  <br>